 This family was represented by the white ibis and roseate spoonbill, both of which are considered Florida State species of special concern, and the glossy ibis which is not state or federally listed.
 All three species have been reported injured or killed due to power line interactions.
-There was no difference in relative risk among the three potential transmission corridors to roseate spoonbills (Figure 3-1), but for both ibis species, Route A posed the least risk, followed by the FPL West Preferred Corridor, and the most risk was associated with to the FPL West Secondary Corridor (Figure 3-1).
+There was no difference in relative risk among the three potential transmission corridors to glossy ibis (Figure 3-1), but for both white ibis and roseate spoonbill, but for both ibis species, Route A posed the least risk, followed by the FPL West Preferred Corridor, and the most risk was associated with to the FPL West Secondary Corridor (Figure 3-1).